What You Need To Know About Estrogen

 - Since the liver breaks down estrogen, alcohol consumption, drug use, a fatty liver, liver disease and any other factor that impairs healthy liver function can spur an estrogen build-up.
 If you occasionally consume alcohol, always take a 1 mg folic acid and a B complex to reduce its negative effects.

-tract.
+digestive tract.
 Be sure to include a probiotic daily with 15 billion

 units.
 Store it in the fridge and take 1-2 capsules twice daily on an empty stomach.